MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/01-Overview.md

 You can complete the entire tutorial from start to finish or complete specific topics that interest you.
 The tutorial is broken down into the following topic areas:

 - [Clone the project](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=1) (required exercise).
-- AI: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=2) and use it to convert natural language to SQL and to generate email/SMS messages.
+- **AI**: Create an [Azure OpenAI resource](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=2) and use it to convert natural language to SQL and to generate email/SMS messages.
-- Communication: Create an [Azure Communication Services resource](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=5) and use it to make phone calls from the app and send email/SMS messages.
+- **Communication**: Create an [Azure Communication Services resource](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=5) and use it to make phone calls from the app and send email/SMS messages.
-- Organizational Data: [Create an Azure Active Directory app registration](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=7) so that Microsoft Graph and Microsoft Graph Toolkit can be used to authenticate and pull organizational data into the application.
+- **Organizational Data**: [Create an Azure Active Directory app registration](/microsoft-cloud/dev/tutorials/openai-msgraph-acs/?tutorial-step=7) so that Microsoft Graph and Microsoft Graph Toolkit can be used to authenticate and pull organizational data into the application.

 :::image type="content" source="../media/choose-your-own-adventure.png" alt-text="Choose your own adventure.
 Complete the entire tutorial or select specific topic areas." border="false":::